Fire safety and emergency evacuation

 In the event of a significant danger being present outside, the following procedure should be followed:

-• Staff will lead the children in to a saft space (sensory area and under tables) and keep out of view of any windows.
+ Staff will lead the children in to a safe space ( corner of room, adult toilet, toilets in annex or under tables) and keep out of view of any windows.

 Legal references